scalameta/metals/architecture.md

 ## LSP endpoints

 The most important file of this project is `MetalsLspService.scala`.
 In this file, we implement all of the LSP endpoints.
-All endpoint we use, are defined in `scala.meta.metals.lsp` package in 3 files:
+All endpoints we use are defined in the `scala.meta.metals.lsp` package in 3 files:

 - `WorkspaceService.scala`
 - `TextDocumentService.scala`